 So what’s the deal with this headstock shape?
 Something seems familiar when you look at the Bigsby headstock.
-It’s reminiscent of the head scroll of old violin family instruments, but we now associate it with a single instrument.
-All hail the Fender Stratocaster!
+It’s reminiscent of the head scroll of old violin family instruments, but we now associate it with a single instrument, the ever-present Fender Stratocaster!

-One of the major factors was the distinctive scroll headstock, which was the maker’s mark of Bigsby guitars, is that it became known as the Fender Stratocaster’s defining detail.
-We all immediately recognize that phallic symbol as one of the mainstays of the Fender and the electric guitar in general.
+We all immediately recognize this uniquely shaped symbol as one of the mainstays of the Fender and the electric guitar in general.

 According to guitar legend and lore, Leo Fender was performing research on many guitars before he began to create the Telecaster and the Stratocaster.
 During some of his museum trips, the headstock shape of earlier European guitars that mimicked the scroll of a violin headstock piqued his interest.

 Many had assumed, negatively, that when Leo Fender saw the shape Paul Bigsby was using for his guitars that he decided to make his own variant.
 But his museum trips lend credence to the idea that Fender didn’t steal the sexy curves of the scroll headstock, but actually was honoring tradition by using the shape in his own designs.

 Certainly Merle Travis’ notoriety for using the Paul Bigsby necks played a large role in influencing Leo Fender to follow suit.
 But the debate will surely continue to be had because the truth has disappeared in time and the rest is speculation.